IBMDataScience/sample-notebooks/CloudPakForData/notebooks/4.0/Readme.md

 **Working with the IBM Watson Studio library**

 This notebook demonstrates using functionalities from the IBM Watson Studio library.
+The library provides access to data and connection assets in projects or spaces in Watson Studio.